Priyanshu-git/Credentials/README.md

 #

-Since the app is not available on Google Playstore yet, use the apk provided in the root repository to install the app in your mobile.
+Since the app is not available on Google Playstore yet, use the apk provided in the APK folder to install the app in your mobile.